AgoRapide/AgoRapide/README.md

 A particular useful feature is impersonating users through the "entity-to-represent" and "represented-by-entity" concept.
 With this concept the API can give the view of one API client (user) based on the credentials of another API-client (administrative user).

-In practice this means that your support department may see exactly the same data as your customer sees in your application, without the customer having to give away his / her / its password.
+In practice this means that your support department may see exactly the same data as your customer sees in your application, without the customer having to give away his / her / its password (this also goes for logging into apps using the AgoRapide API).

 ## What is AgoRapide.com?
 Old [AgoRapide.com](http://AgoRapide.com) is our earlier implementation of the same idea as our new AgoRapide C# library.